 Failure to do so could result in a dangerous fire or electrical shock that could put you or others at risk.
 You’ll also be exposing yourself to serious legal implications.

 If you are a new landlord, you’re legally obliged to have the property’s electrical installations tested before a tenant moves in.
 If the property you rent has multiple occupancies, the test will need to be repeated periodically, usually every five years.

 As a homeowner, your insurance could be invalidated if you make a claim and cannot provide proof that related electrical work was carried out safely.
 You may also have difficulty selling the home if any electrical installation work is uncertified.

-What Are The Different Types of Electrical Safety Certificate/Reports?
+What Are The Different Types of Electrical Safety Certificates/Reports?

 There are four different types of electrical safety certificates or reports; electrical installation certificates, minor electrical works installation certificates, electrical installation condition reports and Part P notifications.

 1 – Electrical Installation Certificate